-Segment assets include all tangible assets and current assets with the exception of corporate assets.
-Segment liabilities include all liabilities including trade and other payables and borrowings managed directly by the segments with the exception of corporate liabilities.
+Segment assets include all tangible assets and current assets with the exception of available-for-sale financial assets and corporate assets.
+Segment liabilities include all liabilities including trade and other payables and borrowings managed directly by the segments with the exception of corporate liabilities and deferred tax liabilities.

 Revenue and expenses are allocated to the reportable segments with reference to sales generated by those segments and the expenses incurred by those segments or which otherwise arise from the depreciation or amortisation of assets attributable to those segments.
-However, assistance provided by one segment to another, including sharing of assets and technical know-how, is not measured.
 The accounting policies of the reportable segments are the same as the Group's accounting policies described in note 4.
 The measure used for reporting segment profit is "EBIT" i.e. "earnings before interest and taxes".

-In addition to receiving segment information concerning EBIT, management is provided with segment information concerning revenue, interest income and expenses from cash balances and borrowings managed directly by the segments, dividend income, depreciation and amortisation, change in fair value of financial assets at fair value through profit or loss, net gain/loss on disposal of property, plant and equipment, impairment loss on trade receivables, reversal of impairment loss on trade receivables, write down of inventories, reversal of write down of inventories, share of result of joint ventures, income tax expenses and additions to non-current segment assets used by the segments in their operations.
+In addition to receiving segment information concerning EBIT, management is provided with segment information concerning revenue, interest income and expenses from cash balances and borrowings managed directly by the segments, dividend income from financial assets at fair value through profit or loss, depreciation and amortisation, change in fair value of financial assets at fair value through profit or loss, net gain/loss on disposal of property, plant and equipment, impairment loss on trade and other receivables, reversal of impairment loss on trade and other receivables, write down of inventories, reversal of write down of inventories, income tax expenses and additions to non-current segment assets used by the segments in their operations.

-Information regarding the Group's reportable segments as provided to the Group's chief operating decision maker for the purposes of resource allocation and assessment of segment performance for the years ended 31 December 2016 and 2015 is set out below:
+Information regarding the Group's reportable segments as provided to the Group's chief operating decision maker for the purposes of resource allocation and assessment of segment performance for the years ended 31 December 2017 and 2016 is set out below: